gavinhoward/bc/manuals/development.md

 In addition to all of that, the build system is responsible for selecting the `bc`/`dc` tests or the [`bcl` test][157].

+### Output Directories

+During any run of the test suite, the test suite outputs the results of running various tests to files.
+These files are usually output to `tests/bc_outputs/` and `tests/dc_outputs/`.

+However, in some cases, it may be necessary to output test results to a different directory.
+If that is the case, set the environment variable `BC_TEST_OUTPUT_DIR` to the name of the directory.

+If that is done, then test results will be written to `$BC_TEST_OUTPUT_DIR/bc_outputs/` and `$BC_TEST_OUTPUT_DIR/dc_outputs/`.

 ### Test Suite Portability

 The test suite is meant to be run by users and packagers as part of their